trapcoin-dev/Trapcoin/README.md

 Start "trapcoind"

-Then you can use the CPUminer which can be found in the release archive.
+Then you can use the CPU miner which can be found in the release archive.

 Config options can be viewed with ```miner --help```

-You should also be able to use any CryptoNight GPU Miner, use ```127.0.0.1:8340``` as address.
+You should also be able to use any CryptoNight GPU miner, use ```127.0.0.1:8340``` as address.

 ## Donations: